mobile-insight/mobileinsight-dev/README.md

 The following Slack group is used exclusively for discussions about developing the MobileInsight and its sister projects:

 + Dev Slack Group: https://mobileinsight-dev.slack.com
++ Email: mobileinsight.team@gmail.com

-For other advanced topics, please refer to the wiki and the [MobileInsight website](http://mobileinsight.net).
+For other advanced topics, please refer to the wiki and the [MobileInsight website](http://www.mobileinsight.net).